wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection: Liability Annex) Amendment Act 2012.md

     >
     > *   "(1) A New Zealand operator whose activities give rise to an environmental emergency must take prompt and effective response action.
     >
-    >     "(2) A New Zealand operator who, knowing that, or being reckless as to whether, the operator's activities have given rise to an environmental emergency, fails to take prompt and effective response action commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 2 years, a fine not exceeding $200,000, or both.
+    >     "(2) A New Zealand operator who, knowing that, or being reckless as to whether, the operator's activities have given rise to an environmental emergency, fails to take prompt and effective response action commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years, a fine not exceeding $200,000, or both.
     >
     >     "(3) However, a New Zealand operator is not liable to conviction under this section if the environmental emergency, or the failure to take prompt and effective response action, was a result of any of the circumstances described in section 37G(1)(a) to (d).
     >